 At the beginning level editors designed huge halls.
 Two-directional aiming and Lara's braid instead of a bun were in the gameplay, too.
 (As revealed later, two-directional aiming and the braid were deficient by then without any hope to fix them and they were left out of the final game eventually.)
 Original gameplay involved flashlight, dynamites, and even a diary, but they were taken out despite the demo shown during E3 of 1995/1996, where these features could be seen by then.
 Next, they refined animations until everything seemed correct – in early (alpha) versions Lara's jumps were huge, she held her guns oddly and could only shoot if she was aiming at something, otherwise she couldn't.
 The final product was finished by cultivating sound effects and FMVs until the last minutes, until the miracle was born.

-At the end of 1996, Tomb Raider was published.
+At the end of 1996, Tomb Raider was published (first on the Sega Saturn on the 25th October 1996, shortly followed by a PlayStation version in November).
 People bought crazy amounts of the game.
 (Until nowadays, more than 7 million copies were sold!)
 Those were the times when someone bought a PlayStation or improved a PC for the sake of Tomb Raider.
 Everyone was talking about it.
 Not only the game itself, but Lara.
 People were so interested they wanted to find out if she is real or if she is only fictional.

 Since the game started a huge hype, the idea of a sequel wasn't a question…

-Later on, in December of 1998, extension of Tomb Raider 1, the Unfinished Business was published.
+Later on, in December of 1998, expansion of Tomb Raider 1, the Unfinished Business launched.
 New levels and the completion of the first episode's story arrived.

 In 2003 the game was ported for Nokia N-Gage phones under the name of Tomb Raider: Starring Lara Croft.
 Because of the trends going on by then, the adventure featured different version of Lara Croft: she was dressed as herself in the Angel of Darkness.
 Multiplayer mode was introduced: players could compete about who can accomplish a level faster.